d-krupke/cpsat-primer/README.md

     * The second part especially goes into details on the usage of LPs in CP-SAT.
 So if you are coming from that community, this talk will be fascinating for you.
-* The slides for the course 'Solving Hard Problems in Practice' by Jediah Katz are pretty great to understand the technics without any prior knowledge, however, they are currently no longer available online.
+* The slides for the course 'Solving Hard Problems in Practice' by Jediah Katz are pretty great to understand the techniques without any prior knowledge, however, they are currently no longer available online.
 * [This blog](https://www.msoos.org/) gives some pretty nice insights into developing state of the art SAT-solvers.
 * [Official Tutorial](https://developers.google.com/optimization/cp): The official tutorial is reasonably good, but somehow missing important information and it also seems like it is actually just updated from the previous, not so